4 ways to have nostalgia-inspired summer fun

 The good news was that Gregg’s Greenlake Cycle had a two-for-one deal on your high-top roller skate rental.
 The bad news?
 Before you could get your wobbly bearings on your just-laced-up skates, you had to navigate the five-way intersection separating Gregg’s from the safety of the path ringing Green Lake.
 With that hurdle cleared, it was smooth skating on Seattle’s “freeway for free wheels.”

 Green Lake was a summer mecca.
 In one weekend in July 1982, visitors to the lake could roller skate, cheer on contenders of the Seafair Milk Carton Derby, and grab a plate of crab enchiladas or a strawberry shortcake at the city’s first Bite of Seattle—an event that drew nearly 200,000 people and featured 51 restaurants.
 Sadly, Gregg’s doesn’t rent roller skates anymore, and the Bite—which now attracts roughly 400,000 visitors—has relocated to the spacious grounds of Seattle Center.
-But the Milk Carton Derby will mark its 47th year with a slate of events being held on July 14.
+But the Milk Carton Derby will mark its 48th year with a with a regatta on July 13.

 Families can check out Green Lake’s wading pool or beaches throughout the summer.
 There's also the option of renting a standup paddleboard, canoe, kayak, rowboat, sailboat, or pedal boat (though the price per hour for a pedal boat is now $24, compared to $4.50 in the early ’80s).